 A traditional WebSphere Application Server download exceeds 2 GB in size.
-A bare-bones WebSphere installation process will consume half a GB to 1 GB in memory.
+A JVM profiler such as Java Mission Control shows that a bare-bones WebSphere installation process will consume half a GB to 1 GB in memory.
 Furthermore, the need to load a massive number of files into memory for the server to run has a negative impact on startup times.

 These issues are somewhat trivial when WebSphere is deployed onto powerful servers that rarely need a reboot.
 But for modern, microservices-based architectures, or even for developers that work with a WebSphere installation on their local machines, the resource consumption is problematic.

 Compared to WebSphere, Tomcat’s resource requirements are minimal.
 Tomcat can be compressed into a file that is less than ten MB in size, and a running server with only the default applications deployed would never consume more than 100 MB of RAM.
 It’s probably not a surprise to hear many WebSphere developers test locally against Tomcat or TomEE installations and only test on WebSphere for quality assurance or pre-production validation.